 When you get into Tourist or Economy Class boats, the quality of itinerary and guides becomes much more variable.
 Some Tourist Class boats are fine, but others you want to avoid at all costs!
 While Tourist Class boats offer the cheapest trips, they are often a bad value as many guides don’t speak English well, food is poor quality, and accommodations are uncomfortable with diesel fumes in the cabins.
 Cabins may not have air conditioning or windows, and some boats have shared bathrooms instead of private.

-Boats can be single hull yachts, two-hulled catamarans, or motor sailboats.
-These types of boats can be any class.
+All of the boats, regardless of class, can be single hull yachts, two-hulled catamarans, or motor sailboats.
+Although, there aren’t any luxury sailboats, as they are generally too small for that level.
 Sailboats don’t travel by sail much, if at all, as motoring is more reliable and helps keep the boat on its assigned itinerary.
 They are usually long and narrow, with smaller cabins, and they can be a bit less stable than single hull or catamaran boats.
 Catamarans are generally wider, thus offering more space for their length, and also more stable.
+These boats are great for all year, but they are especially nice June through November when the waves are a little bigger, as they offer more stability.
 Single hull yachts are the most common.
 As a general rule, the longer and wider the boat, the more stable it is in the ocean, and the more spacious the cabins and common areas will be.

 Boats range in size from 10 – 100 passengers, although a majority hold 16 passengers as this is the maximum number of visitors who can tour anywhere within the Park with 1 naturalist.
 Boats of difference classes can be any size.